 Sprinkled throughout the event were countless opportunities for attendees to communicate in real-time through the Engagement Hub, the ultimate remote networking platform.

 Most sessions were recorded and are available for attendees to view for up to four months.
-The videos feature closed captioning and can be accessed on the Chime Live platform with the same login credentials attendees used to join the conference.
+The videos feature closed captioning and can be accessed here.

 Thanks to our Sponsors

 The HRPA would like to thank all of our sponsors, speakers, exhibitors and volunteers who all played a vital role in delivering its high-quality production.